iFLYTEK AINOTE 2 Launches: A Game-Changer for Professional Productivity

-BEIJING, Oct.
-16, 2025 (GLOBE NEWSWIRE) -- The iFLYTEK AINOTE 2 has set a new standard in the world of productivity devices.
+NEW YORK, Oct.
+17, 2025 (GLOBE NEWSWIRE) -- iFLYTEK has officially launched the AINOTE 2 tablet on October 14, 2025, combining a sleek design with cutting-edge features to cater to business consultants, journalists, lawyers, and other professionals who rely on high-performance tools.
+The AINOTE 2 has set a new standard in the world of productivity devices.
 It is officially recognized by Guinness World Records as the thinnest E-ink tablet, with an average thickness of 4.2 mm, AI integration, and a highly efficient design aimed at professionals who demand portability, performance, and focus.
-Officially launched on October 14, 2025, the AINOTE 2 combines sleek design with cutting-edge features to cater to business consultants, journalists, lawyers, and other professionals who rely on high-performance tools.

 Revolutionary E-Ink Design for Portability and Performance